brownk96/french_101/source/introductory_phrases.rst

 Admit it.
 You don't know it all -- especially when you're just starting out.
 When learning French, it's easier to read than to hear the language being spoken.
-If you don't understand something, simply ask for the speaker to repeat him/herself by saying, "Pouvez-vous répéter s'il vous plaît ?"
+If you don't understand something, simply ask for the speaker to repeat him/herself by saying, "Pouvez-vous rÃ©pÃ©ter s'il vous plaÃ®t ?"

 *Est-ce que tu me comprends?*